kaikue/Oceania/README.md

 	- need to manually draw smaller versions because naturally scaling them looks bad
 	- could also just crop out a center piece of the tile
 - Finish magic staff
-- Make the items json actually do something
 - Player animation
 - Block breaking particles
 - Block preview visualization is a bit off- probably due to use of outline